Understanding Viability Gap Funding

 - The proposal will be applicable only if the contract/concession is awarded in favor of a private-sector company.

-- Concerned State government/Central Ministries/Statutory Entities invites funds in the form of the capital grant within four months of the approval of the Empowered Committee.
-Whereas the period may be extended by the Department of Economic Affairs, if necessary.
+- Concerned State governments/Central Ministries/Statutory Entities invite funds in the form of a capital grant within four months of the approval of the Empowered Committee.
+Whereas, the Department of Economic Affairs may extend the period if necessary.

 - State Government/statutory entity/Ministry will restrict funding to 20% of the Total Project Cost if the sponsoring State Government/Statutory Entity/Ministry aims to provide assistance over and above the stipulated amount under VGF.